selb/YumLife/README.md

 ## Reinstall

-The usual hacks used to keep outdated hetuw (and other mods) running can interfere with updates and leave your game directory in a state that isn't readily salvageable.
+Especially with non-Steam installs, there are a variety of issues past and present that can subtly corrupt data files and leave your game directory in a state that isn't salvageable.
 Uninstalling, reinstalling, and then following the "Installation" section again carefully is the closest thing available to a 100% certain fix.

+The non-Steam version can be re-downloaded from: `http://onehouronelife.com/ticketServer/server.php?action=show_downloads&ticket_id=YOURKEYHERE`

 ## Still not working?